 “Being an effective communicator is the most important skill to work on.
 If you’re not a strong communicator, clients will not be willing to work with you, and you’ll quickly lose credibility with candidates.

 “This is also very much a sales job, so understanding basic sales tactics is important.
 If you work directly with clients you’ll need to sell them on why they should use your service.
 Even with recruiting, you often have to sell candidates on the benefits of the job since many of the best may be currently employed elsewhere.”

 “Recruiters typically charge clients anywhere from 15 to 25 percent of a starting salary on average.
 Positions that are more difficult to fill will usually result in a higher fee.

-“If you are freelancing for a recruiting company, the amount you make can widely vary.
-Some companies may be willing to pay you by the hour on a draw.
+“If you’re freelancing for a recruiting company, the amount you make can widely vary.
+Some employers may be willing to pay you by the hour on a draw.
 Others will pay a commission when you make a placement.
 In my case, I didn’t get paid a commission unless the candidate was hired.
-We had a pay structure worked out where I would receive anything from a few hundred dollars for finding a resume for a lower level position, to several thousand for completing the initial interview myself.”
+We had a pay structure worked out where I would receive anything from a few hundred dollars for finding a resume for a lower-level position, to several thousand for completing the initial interview process myself.”

 Do you think it would be necessary (or wise) to specialize in recruiting for a particular industry?

 “This really depends on your situation.
 Larger recruiting companies may have clients all across the board.
 When starting out, most will narrowly focus on a specific niche and then branch out if they choose to do so.
 As mentioned earlier, developing a strong relationship with your client is most critical so you can understand their needs.

 “Once my friends left the larger recruiting firms, they both only had one or two main clients yet made six figures in revenue annually.
 Since they worked from home and only paid their freelance recruiters when positions were filled, their overhead costs were kept low.
 If you find the right client, they can make you a lot of money.